JuliaDatabases/DBInterface.jl/README.md

     row[1] # access the first column in the row results end

-# results also implicitly satisfy the Tables.jl `Tables.rows` inteface, so any compatible sink can ingest results
+# results also implicitly satisfy the Tables.jl `Tables.rows` interface, so any compatible sink can ingest results
 df = DataFrame(results)
 CSV.write("results.csv", results)